Can Your HOA Fine You for a Pergola? Patio Cover Rules Explained

 How much can my HOA fine me for an unapproved pergola?

 Fine amounts depend on your state and HOA governing documents.
-In California, AB 130 caps most HOA fines at $100 per violation.
-In Florida, fines are capped at $100 per day up to $1,000.
-In states without caps, daily fines of $25 to $200 are common.
-These fines accumulate until the violation is resolved — a $100/day fine reaches $3,000 in a month.
+In California, AB 130 caps most HOA fines at $100 per violation (Civil Code §5850(c)).
+In Florida, fines are capped at $100 per violation with a $1,000 aggregate cap on continuing violations (§720.305(2)).
+In states without statutory caps, daily fines of $25 to $200 set by CC&Rs are common and can accumulate quickly until the violation is resolved.

 Can my HOA regulate what color I paint my pergola?